pavithrand24/sunery/README.md

 # APIs
 + Weather data is retrieved from http://openweathermap.org/
-+ Australia postcode and suburb data is retrieved from http://postcodeapi.com.au/
 + You can see examples of API data in [react-weather/api](https://github.com/pavithrand24/sunery/blob/main/src/api/Api.js)

 # Note about API data